-Figure 5 shows how the proposed routing protocol builds its multihop route in the deployed topology in terms of end-to-end delivery delay and hop count (HC) via a snapshot of the transmitted packets'
+Fig. 5 shows how the proposed routing protocol builds its multihop route in the deployed topology in terms of end-to-end delivery delay and HC via a snapshot of the transmitted packets' sequence numbers.

-sequence numbers.
 During the beginning of the transmission or epoch, the proposed routing protocol has a slightly higher delivery delay due to the overheads of route configuration.
-However, it immediately improves its delivery performance with lower retransmissions and much lower control packet rate.
+However, it immediately improves its delivery performance with lower retransmissions and lower control packet rate.
 As a result, the end-to-end packet delay decreases gradually despite traversing a longer route.

-5.2 Recovery from Link Failures
+6.2 Recovery from link failures

-The proposed scheme provides a faster recovery from the broken links due to the hybrid approach utilizing backup neighboring routing tables.
-This can be seen in figure 6 (a) when a link is broken at 100ms after the transmission epoch.
-When an alternative energy-efficient and reliable route is established using consecutive repair phases, the average end-to-end delay decreases considerably.
+The proposed scheme provides a faster recovery from broken links due to the hybrid approach utilising backup neighbouring routing tables.
+This can be seen in Fig. 6a when a link is broken at 100 ms after the transmission epoch.
+When an alternative energy-efficient and reliable route is established using consecutive repair phases, the average endto-end delay decreases considerably.
 Consequently, the average throughput is improved even though the number of hops has increased, which may negatively affect the timeliness of time-sensitive data packets.
-This chosen, reliable, route requires a lesser number of retransmissions to successfully deliver a data packet at an average delivery rate of 99.6% after about 40ms from the time at which the route was broken.
-On the other hand, MultihopLQI provides an average delivery rate less than 78% after the same period of time.
+This chosen, reliable, route requires a lesser number of retransmissions to successfully deliver a data packet at an average delivery rate of 99.6% at 120 ms. On the other hand, MultihopLQI provides an average delivery rate less than 78% after the same period of time.
 As the time passes, the proposed scheme achieves a higher delivery rate.
 Conversely, MultihopLQI begins with a higher delivery rate and initially achieves a lower average end-to-end delivery delay.
 This is because the route configuration start-up time required by the proposed scheme for updating routing tables and the parent selection process takes some time.
 As MultihopLQI maintains only a state for one parent node at a time, neither routing tables nor blacklisting are used.
-However, this results in the additional energy cost associated with the significantly increased packets retransmissions required to successfully deliver a data packet.
-In view of the cost of beaconing route messages, i.e., control packets, over long run of seven hours, the beaconing rate is adaptive on a per sensor basis.
-It starts with a slightly high rate in the proposed scheme at the beginning due to the rapid establishment of the routing tree then begins to decrease and stabilizes at a lower rate.
-Figure 6 (b) illustrates, on hourly basis, the average number of route messages that were transmitted per sensor node in order to build and maintain the routing tree.
-The message beaconing pattern in the proposed scheme is slightly raised at the fourth hour due to an intentional link failure.
-This failure was introduced to demonstrate the rapid reconstruction of an alternative, but longer, route.
-Once again it adaptively embarks on an uneven rate pattern in order to become stable eventually.
-By comparison, MultihopLQI avoids routing tables by only maintaining a state for the best parent sensor node at a given time.
-It keeps transmitting control beacons at a constant rate of 30 beacons per second, considerably higher than our proposed scheme.
+However, this resulted in additional energy cost associated with the significantly increased packets retransmissions required to successfully deliver a data packet.
+In view of the cost of beaconing route messages (i.e. control packets), over long run of 7 h, the beaconing rate is adaptive on a per sensor node basis.
+It starts with a slightly high rate in the proposed